 The current project will inform policy efforts to encourage the implementation of IT to achieve efficiency and quality of care objectives.
 Federally sponsored health centers form a key part of the nation's health care "safety net", delivering primary care medical services to vulnerable populations.
-Special data and administrative requirements, including tracking and reporting on their patient populations, maintaining patient-specific data, and supporting disease registries for vulnerable populations, make health centers a prime target for implementing health IT applications.
+Special data and administrative requirements, including tracking and reporting on their patient populations, maintaining patient-specific data, and supporting disease registries for vulnerable populations.
 Over the past several years many health centers have chosen to band together to form networks that provide access to these IT applications, business services and technical support.
 Network development has also been spurred by systems-related grant programs, many of which are funded by the Bureau of Primary Health Care (BPHC), the Agency that provides base funding for the health centers themselves.